ncbi/cxx-toolkit/pages/ch_app.md

 -   Automatically recovering after failures

-Therefore, it's better to provide a centralized service that provides robust temporary storage, which is exactly what **NetCache** does.
+Therefore, it's better to provide a centralized service that provides robust temporary storage, which is what **NetCache** does.

 **NetCache** is load-balanced and has high performance and virtually unlimited scalability.
-Any Linux, Unix or Windows machine can be a **NetCache** host, and any application can use it.
-For example, the success with which **NetCache** solves the problem of distributed access to temporary storage enables the [NCBI Grid](ch_grid.html) framework to rely on it for passing data between its components.
+The success with which **NetCache** solves the problem of distributed access to temporary storage enables the [NCBI Grid](ch_grid.html) framework to rely on it for passing data between its components.

 <a name="ch_app.what_it_can_be_used"></a>